-Our academics are rigorous, highly selective, and highly regarded.
+Our academics are rigorous, selective, and highly regarded.

-Our graduates work in a number of professions where their impact touches not only the lives and futures of individuals, but also their families and communities.
-Your passion for education and for others led you here, and we will prepare you to be at the forefront of your field and help you shape the future.
+College of Education graduates work in a wide range of professions where they impact not only the lives and futures of individuals, but also their families and communities.
+Your passion for education and for others led you here, and the College of Education will prepare you to be at the forefront of your field and help you shape the future.

 Meet Izzy Rice

 A senior majoring in Educational Foundations with a minor in Special Education.

 Learn about the University of Oregon from the people who know it best: our students.
 Explore what life is like as a Duck as real students tell you their stories from their favorite spots around our beautiful 295-acre campus.